Marco Gallo

-Marco Gallo (born 3 January 2001) is an Italian-Filipino actor.
+Marco Cañete Gallo (/tl/; born January 3, 2001) is an Italian-Filipino actor.

 Career

-In August 2016, he was selected to be one of the 12 housemates of a popular reality show in the Philippines, the Pinoy Big Brother, on its 7th season.
-He was later tagged as "Pilyo Bello ng Italy".
+In August 2016, Gallo was selected to be one of the 12 housemates of a popular reality show in the Philippines, Pinoy Big Brother: Lucky 7, with the moniker, Ang Pilyo Bello ng Italy.
+However.
+Gallo was evicted on Day 95 after receiving the lowest number of votes.